Article

 A growing income from equities

-A ‘default’ position might be to roughly align your portfolio with the relative size of markets, in which case you would have a lot of your money (50-70%) in the US markets and the remainder split mostly between Europe, the UK, Japan and Emerging Markets to get a good spread.
-However, the US market doesn’t have a high yield, which is why some income investors would have less there.
+A ‘default’ position might be to roughly align your portfolio with the relative size of markets, in which case you would have a lot of your money (around70%) in the US markets and the remainder split mostly between Europe, the UK, Japan and Emerging Markets to get a good spread.
+However, the US market doesn’t have a high yield, which is why some income investors would wish to have less there.

 Global equity income funds are one option worth considering.
 They invest in dividend producing shares from around the world ensuring broad geographical and sectoral coverage.
-There is also a case to made for the UK.
+There is also a case to made for the UK

-With the FTSE 100 yielding around 3-4% a year presently (variable, not guaranteed) there is an attractive starting income on offer, as well as the potential for the income to rise over time to help combat the effects of inflation.
+With the FTSE 100 yielding around 3.3% a year presently (variable, not guaranteed) there is an attractive starting income on offer, as well as the potential for the income to rise over time to help combat the effects of inflation.
 An advantage of UK shares and funds is that dividends are in pounds, so income investors tend to be less impacted by currency movements.

 A steady income from bonds

 Typically, bonds pay a fixed amount of income each year (known as a coupon) and repay the original capital at the end of the term.
 Income varies according to the issuer of the debt.
-More risky companies have to pay a higher yield to attract investors, while low risk entities (such as many governments) can issue debt with lower yields, perhaps in line with general inflation or interest rate expectations, reflecting the minimal risk of default (non-payment of income or capital).
+More risky companies must pay a higher yield to attract investors, while low risk entities (such as many governments) can issue debt with lower yields, perhaps in line with general inflation or interest rate expectations, reflecting the minimal risk of default (non-payment of income or capital).

 Between issue and repayment investors can buy and sell bonds just like any other investment, so values fall as well as rise and you could get back less than you invest.
-Prices will change according to several factors including changing interest rates, inflation expectations and the creditworthiness (or “rating”) of the underlying company or entity.
+Prices will vary according to several factors including changing interest rates, inflation expectations and the creditworthiness (or “rating”) of the underlying company or entity.
 In the event of bankruptcy, bond holders are a creditor and could receive a proportion of remaining assets, if there are any, once the company is liquidated.
-This is an important distinction between shares and bonds, as in the event of liquidation an shareholder would likely be last in the queue to receive any money and could receive nothing at all.
+This is an important distinction between shares and bonds, as in the event of liquidation a shareholder would likely be last in the queue to receive any money and could receive nothing at all.

-Higher yield options
+Higher income investment options

 Investors are naturally attracted to investments that produce a high level of income.
 However, a high yield can also be a warning sign.
 There is likely to be a very good reason why an investment yields so much.
 If it is a share, there could well be expectations of a dividend cut.
 For bonds, higher yield means higher risk, and more chance of default and capital loss.
 However, there are funds designed to produce high levels of income while aiming to control these risks through diversification, and sometimes through more sophisticated techniques including the use of derivatives.